lucasferreira/react-native-progress-indicator/README.md

 <ProgressIndicator progress={0.7} />
 ```

 All of others props from native modules are available to use in ProgressIndicator module.
-Please in the RN docs:
+Please read in the RN docs:

 https://facebook.github.io/react-native/docs/activityindicatorios.html

 https://facebook.github.io/react-native/docs/progressviewios.html